turquoisedragon2926/ParametricDFNOs-Examples/README.md

 # ParametricDFNOs-Examples

-This is a simple copy of `https://github.com/slimgroup/ParametericDFNOs.jl/tree/master/examples` to facilitate frictionless reproducibility.
+This is a copy of the [`examples`](https://github.com/slimgroup/ParametericDFNOs.jl/tree/master/examples) directory of [`Parametric-DFNOs.jl`](https://slimgroup.github.io/Parametric-DFNOs.jl) to facilitate frictionless reproducibility.

 To get started: